mieweb/docs/content/functions/system-configuration/chart-tabs.md

 ## Learning Management System

-To learn more about Chart Tabs, follow the link below to the Learning Management System link:
+To learn more about Chart Tabs, follow the link below to the Learning Management System course:

 * [Chart Tab](https://mie.talentlms.com/shared/start/key:LBOIDNHR)